-- PROGRAM: A full-time, year-long workforce training program for economically-disadvantaged young adults that focuses on economic sectors with jobs in high demand-namely, information technology and financial services. - EVALUATION METHODS: A well-conducted randomized controlled trial (RCT) with a sample of 2,544 low-income adults ages 18 to 24, who were neither in school full-time nor employed full-time, carried out at eight urban sites across the United States. - KEY FINDINGS: The program produced a statistically significant 34 percent (\$7,830) increase in participants' annual earnings in the fifth year after random assignment, compared to the control group.
-These earnings effects showed no sign of diminishing over time.
-They were also sizable and significant in all eight study sites, providing clear evidence that the positive effects generalize across different settings. - LIMITATIONS/OTHER CONSIDERATIONS: Year Up carefully screens applicants and enrolls those identified as being motivated to succeed and interested in career advancement; thus, the effects may not apply to young adults who fall outside such criteria.
+- PROGRAM: A full-time, year-long workforce training program for economically-disadvantaged young adults that focuses on economic sectors with jobs in high demand-namely, information technology and financial services. - EVALUATION METHODS: A well-conducted randomized controlled trial (RCT) with a sample of 2,544 low-income adults ages 18 to 24 with a high school diploma or equivalent, who were neither in school full-time nor employed full-time, carried out at eight urban sites across the United States. - KEY FINDINGS: The program produced a statistically significant 30 percent (\$8,251) increase in average annual earnings in the seventh year after random assignment, versus the control group.
+These effects showed no sign of diminishing over time.
+They were also sizable in virtually all study sites and subgroups examined (e.g., gender, race), showing that the effects generalize broadly across settings and subpopulations. - LIMITATIONS/OTHER CONSIDERATIONS: Year Up carefully screens applicants and enrolls those identified as being motivated to succeed and interested in career advancement.
+The effects may not apply to individuals who fall outside such criteria.